Hemp may hold key to blocking COVID from entering human cells, researcher says

-According to a study published this week in the Journal of Natural Products, Oregon Health & Science University researchers found two specific cannabinoid acids bind to the SARS-CoV-2 spike protein.
+According to a study published this week in the Journal of Natural Products, Richard Van Breemen, a researcher with Oregon State’s Global Hemp Innovation Center, College of Pharmacy and Linus Pauling Institute, and collaborators, including scientists at Oregon Health & Science University, found that two specific cannabinoid acids bind to the SARS-CoV-2 spike protein.

-Researcher Richard van Breeman said the finding shows cannabigerolic acid, or CBGA, and cannabidiolic acid, CBDA, can block "a critical step in the process the virus uses to infect people."
+Van Breeman said the finding shows that cannabigerolic acid, or CBGA, and cannabidiolic acid, CBDA, can block "a critical step in the process the virus uses to infect people."

 "These compounds can be taken orally and have a long history of safe use in humans," van Breemen said in a news release discussing their potential to prevent and treat COVID-19.
 "CBDA and CBGA are produced by the hemp plant as precursors to CBD and CBG, which are familiar to many consumers.
 However, they are different from the acids and are not contained in hemp products.”